1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 Sample and reference genome preparation

-We use publicly available whole genome sequence (WGS) data from 14 cetacean species representing the breadth of cetacean phylogenetic diversity.
+We use publicly available whole genome sequence (WGS) data from 19 cetacean species representing the breadth of cetacean phylogenetic diversity.
 Shotgun WGS or Arima Hi-C (Arima Genomics, Inc) chromatin-linked data were obtained from NCBI Genbank using SRAToolkit (v.
 3.0.7, https://github.com/ncbi/sra-tools), or from the European Nucleotide Archive (Table 1).
-Sequence files were quality filtered using BBduk in BBtools (https://jgi.doe.gov/data-and-tools/software-tools/bbtools/REF)prior to read mapping.

 In order to test for the effect of reference genome on the resulting substitution rate, we selected four reference genomes to represent three divergence times: a deeply diverged taxon, a recently diverged taxon, and an intermediate taxon (Table 2).
-The deeply diverged taxon is represented by the hippopotamus (Hippopotamus amphibius, divergence from all cetacea = approx. 53 MYA), and the intermediate taxon is represented by the pygmy sperm whale (Kogia breviceps, divergence from other cetacea approx. 34-37 MYA).
-We selected two species to represent the recently diverged taxon: the killer whale (Orcinus orca, divergence from other odontocetes approx. 11-20 MYA) is used for all odontocetes, and the North Atlantic right whale (Eubalaena glacialis, divergence from other mysticetes approx. 23-27 MYA) is used for all mysticetes.
+The deeply diverged taxon is represented by the hippopotamus (Hippopotamus amphibius, divergence from cetaceans in the current study approx. 53 MYA23), and the intermediate taxon is represented by the pygmy sperm whale (Kogia breviceps, divergence from odontocetes and mysticetes in the current study ranging between 34 and 37 MYA23).
+We selected two species to represent the recently diverged taxon: the killer whale (Orcinus orca, divergence from other odontocetes in this study ranging between 11 and 35 MYA23) is used for all odontocetes, and the North Atlantic right whale (Eubalaena glacialis, divergence from other mysticetes in this study ranging between 23 and 27 MYA23) is used for all mysticetes.
 Exact divergence dates for each species-reference combination are listed in Supplemental Table S1.

 We downloaded all reference genomes as fastq files from NCBI Genbank, and created index files using bwa-mem224 and samtools25.
 We masked repeats with RepeatMasker (version 4.1.4) and bedtools26.
 All steps described here, making up the pre-alignment pipeline, are outlined at: https://github.com/UW-WADE-lab/Whole-Genome-Alignment